 Dietary Supplement Good Manufacturing Practices (GMP) Compliance Virtual Seminar

-The GMPs dictated in 21 CFR 111 have been in place for over a decade, but the FDA continues to issue numerous Warning Letters to the industry for a failure to comply with even the basic tenants of the regulation.
+The GMPs dictated in 21 CFR 111 have been in place for over a decade, but the FDA continues to issue numerous Warning Letters to the industry for a failure to comply with even the basic tenets of the regulation.
 In light of increased FDA oversight, a thorough review of industry rules for Good Manufacturing Practices (GMPS) is warranted.

 In these unprecedented times, the dietary supplement industry is playing an essential role for the U.S. consumer.
 Never before have more questions been raised regarding Good Manufacturing Practices (GMPs), so we are offering our 2-day Dietary Supplement Good Manufacturing Practices (GMP) Compliance Seminar course virtually.

 GMPs, dictated in 21 CFR 111, Current Good Manufacturing Practice in Manufacturing, Packaging, Labeling, or Holding Operations for Dietary Supplements, have been in place for over a decade.
-Even with the Food and Drug Administration’s (FDA) efforts to ensure consistent manufacturing to established product specifications, industry confusion with the basic tenants of the regulation result in numerous FDA observations and Warning Letters.
+Even with the Food and Drug Administration’s (FDA) efforts to ensure consistent manufacturing to established product specifications, industry confusion with the basic tenets of the regulation result in numerous FDA observations and Warning Letters.
 A thorough understanding of 21 CFR 111, as well as other statutory requirements is critical for compliance and safety for the consumer, both of which are required for the success of a company.

 EAS Consulting Group Dietary Supplement GMP Seminar helps firms prepare for FDA enforcement by facilitating an understanding of compliance requirements for responsibilities of domestic and foreign firms who manufacture, label, pack or hold dietary supplements for sale in the United States, including those involved with the testing, quality control and distribution of supplements.